Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

-In the classical self-buckling theory by Euler, the critical length for a vertical column, clamped at its lower end and free to move at its upper end, of uniform bending modulus $B$, subject to a gravitational force density $f_g$, is given by $\lcrit = \left( 7.837 B/f_g\right)^{1/3} $~\cite{Elishakoff2000}.
-The buckling of our active filaments differs in two aspects: the propulsion forces are oriented tangentially instead of vertically, and the front end is supported instead of clamped.
-Therefore, all initial orientations of filaments with $L<L_c$ are indifferently stable, while for $L>L_c$, buckling induces curvature and a resultant torque on the head, leading to rotation~\cite{Fily:JRSI2020}.
+In the classical self-buckling theory by Euler, the critical length for a vertical column, clamped at its lower end and free at its upper end, of uniform bending modulus $B$, subject to a gravitational force density $f_g$, is given by $\lcrit = \left( 7.837 B/f_g\right)^{1/3} $~\cite{Elishakoff2000}.
+The buckling of gliding filaments differs in two aspects: the propulsion forces are oriented tangentially instead of vertically, and the front end is supported instead of clamped.
+Therefore, with $L<L_c$ all initial orientations are indifferently stable, while for $L>L_c$, buckling induces curvature and a resultant torque on the head, leading to rotation~\cite{Fily:JRSI2020,chelakkot_flagellar_2014,sekimoto_symmetry_1995}.
+Buckling under concentrated tangential end-loads has also been investigated in literature~\cite{de2017spontaneous,wolgemuth2005force}, but leads to substantially different shapes of buckled filaments.

-We use classical Kirchhoff theory for a uniform beam of length $L$ and bending modulus $B$, subject to a force density $\vec{b} = - f\,\vec{t} - \eta\,\vec{v}$ that is composed of an active force $f$ acting tangentially (unit tangent vector $\vec{t}$) toward the head, and an effective friction (coefficient $\eta$) opposite and proportional to the local velocity $\vec{v}$.
-We assume a vanishing twist and a planar configuration, and parametrize the beam by its orientational angle $\phi(s)$ as a function of the contour coordinate~$s$ (see Fig.~\ref{fig:introduction}~D), to obtain the Kirchoff equation~\cite{Audoly2018}
+We use classical Kirchhoff theory for a uniform beam of length $L$ and bending modulus $B$, subject to a force density $\vec{b} = - f\,\vec{t} - \eta\,\vec{v}$, with an effective active force density $f$ along the tangent $\vec{t}$, and an effective friction proportional to the local velocity $\vec{v}$, analog to existing literature~\cite{Fily:JRSI2020,chelakkot_flagellar_2014,sekimoto_symmetry_1995}.
+Presumably, this friction is dominated by the lubrication drag from the contact with the substrate, filled by a thin layer of secreted polysaccharide slime which is much more viscous than the surrounding bulk fluid.
+Speculatively, the motility mechanism might also comprise adhering elements like pili~\cite{Khayatan2015} or foci~\cite{Mignot2007} that increase the overall friction~\cite{pompe2011friction}.
+Thus, the drag due to the surrounding bulk fluid can be neglected~\cite{Man:SM2019}, and friction is assumed to be isotropic, a common assumption in motility models~\cite{fei2020nonuniform,tchoufag2019mechanisms,wada2013bidirectional}.
+We assume a homogeneous and constant distribution of an effectively tangential active force along the filament.
+Since many cells contribute simultaneously to the gliding force, one may expect noise and fluctuations on the length scale of the individual cell, far below the filament length, which we thus neglect.
+Based on our observations, we assume a planar configuration and a vanishing twist.
+Thus we also neglect any helical components of active force or friction, since these appear to merely add rigid-body rotation during free gliding.
+We parametrize the beam by its orientational angle $\phi(s)$ as a function of the contour coordinate~$s$ (see Fig.~\ref{fig:introduction}d), to obtain the Kirchhoff equation~\cite{Audoly2018}